 Someone in your organization opens an unfamiliar email attachment.
 The next thing you know, you are locked out of your systems, and your business grinds to a halt.
 That is when the ransom message comes.
 “Pay us and you will get your data and system capabilities back.
 Ignore us and we’ll start deleting everything.”

-Although it may be sorely tempting to pay the ransom and get back to business as usual, doing so may do more harm than good.
+Although it may be sorely tempting to pay the ransom and get back to business as usual, paying ransomware hackers may do more harm than good.

 You Have No Guarantees

 The first reason that you should not pay for a ransomware attack is that you have no guarantees regarding the outcome.
 What is stopping the cybercriminals from taking your money and not giving you anything back?
 Nothing.
 You will have lost time and money at that point.